 Before long, software engineers were warning that the code -- known derisively in techie parlance as a rootkit -- could easily be co-opted by virus writers.
 The warning was all but an invitation, and soon enough the viruses began circulating.

 Cyberlibertarians accused Sony of violating state and federal spyware laws, class actions were filed, and the issue exploded into the mainstream press.

 Then, Stewart Baker, an Assistant Secretary at the Homeland Security Dept., picked up the ball and ran with it.
 On Nov.
 10, he gave Sony a public finger-wagging for undermining computer security measures: "It's very important to remember that it's your intellectual property -- it's not your computer," he said.

-) began alerting PC users to its presence.
+"TURNING POINT."
+Microsoft (MSFT) declared the code a security risk to PCs running on Windows, and security companies such as Symantec (SYMC) began alerting PC users to its presence.
 On Nov.
 15, Sony said it would recall some 4.7 million music CDs, 2.1 million of which have already been sold to consumers.

 "It's a turning point," says Fred von Lohmann, senior attorney at the Electronic Frontier Foundation, a group devoted to defending consumer rights in the Digital Age.
 "Millions of people are going to suddenly realize that thanks to Sony's copy protection, they have to worry about viruses and security breaches and intrusions into their computers.
 This scandal is going to raise the profile of the copyright debate."

 That's true partly because von Lohmann and other cyberspace freedom lovers are using Sony's woes to their advantage.
 After years of predicting that the sky would fall, geekdom intends to make hay of the rootkit fiasco.